vasconcedu/vasconcedu.github.io/woodworking.markdown

 ## Mini Folding Table

 Better half and I enjoy spending our friday nights at home.
 We usually pick up a pizza and watch a TV show.
-I made this mini folding table out of an old bed base that we were going to dump, inpired by a Swedish folding table design, so that we have enough space for our pizza and our wine glasses on TV nights!
+I built this mini folding table out of an old bed base that we were going to dump, inpired by a Swedish folding table design, so that we have enough space for our pizza and our wine glasses on TV nights!
 Pine, varnish finish.

 <img src="/images/mini-folding-table-1.jpeg" width="250" />
 <img src="/images/mini-folding-table-2.jpeg" width="250" />